benjholla/CompletelyDigitalClips/README.md

-# CompletelyDigitalClips
+# Completely Digital Clips
 A bad clone of YouTube in PHP for learning to hack

 This is an intentionally insecure web app!
 It goes without saying that this should never be used in any sort of production environment.

-# Setup Database Server
+## Setup Database Server

 Run `sudo apt-get update`